The 48 Best Harmless April Fools' Pranks to Pull This Year

 Here's one of those April Fool's pranks to play as a group.
 Throughout the day, beginning as early as possible, have different people call your victim—either at his office or home—and ask to speak with Franklin.
 If possible, have someone new call him every 30 minutes, so it really starts to become tiresome for your victim to keep saying, "There's nobody named Franklin here, you have the wrong number."

 At the end of the day, it's time for the grand finale.
 He gets a call and the voice on the other end tells him, "Hi, this is Franklin.
 Have there been any calls for me?"

 Fake Milk Spill

 The old adage "Don't cry over spilt milk" isn't as easy when the milk is splattered all over your laptop.
 You obviously wouldn't want to actually destroy somebody's computer for an April Fools' prank, but you can briefly trick them into thinking you did.
 All you need is a glass surface and some glue, which will fill in for the milk.
 Follow these step-by-step instructions and you'll be ready to go.

 Chicken Nugget Soap

-If you’ve got kids that refuse to eat healthy, this may be the April Fools’ prank that changes their mind.
-It looks like a delicious plate of chicken nuggets, but once they bite into one, they’ll realize it’s really a cleverly disguised bar of soap.
-That sudsy mouth feeling will remind them, they should’ve tried the fruit salad instead.
-(And yes, this prank is somewhat mean; but trust us, no one will get hurt.)
+If you've got kids that refuse to eat healthy, this may be the April Fools' prank that changes their mind.
+It looks like a delicious plate of chicken nuggets, but once they bite into one, they'll realize it's really a cleverly disguised bar of soap.
+That sudsy mouth feeling will remind them, they should've tried the fruit salad instead.
+(And yes, this April Fool's prank is somewhat mean; but trust us, no one will get hurt.)

 Turn All Their Apps to Kittens

-If you can get access to a friend or coworker’s phone, just launch the website Iphoneception on their browser and switch all of their app shortcuts into adorable kitty faces.
-This is an especially brutal prank for somebody who isn’t a big fan of cats.
-And for more fun with kitties, check out the 30 Funniest Celebrity Pet Moments.
+If you can get access to a friend or coworker's phone, just launch the website Iphoneception on their browser and switch all of their app shortcuts into adorable kitty faces.
+This is an especially brutal April Fool's prank for somebody who isn't a big fan of cats.
+But, at the end of the day, who can really be mad at a cute kitty?

 Bubble Wrap Under a Rug